Omoda: History

 In June 2022, the decision to separate the Omoda family from the Chery marque and establish it as an independent brand was announced for the Russian market.
 The global debut of the Omoda marque was held in April 2023 in Wuhu, Anhui, China, alongside the Jaecoo marque.
 The two brands combined (referred to as "O&J" brands) were targeted to reach annual global sales of 1,400,000 units by 2030 (not including China).
 In the same month, Chery established a separate company in China called Anhui Omoda Jaecoo Automobile Co., Ltd. as a sales company.

 Chery president Zhang Guibing mentioned that Omoda will serve customers who are part of the "Fashion Elite", a group of fashion-oriented customers that are "dynamic, avantgarde, and fashion-centric".
-Omoda's brand direction is headed by Steve Eum, Vice President & Meneral Manager of Design for Chery in China.
+Omoda's brand direction is headed by Steve Eum, Vice President & General Manager of Design for Chery in China.

 In April 2024, Omoda introduced the Omoda C7 in Wuhu, Anhui.
 In April 2025, Omoda introduced the Omoda C3.

 By August 2025, 27 months after their brand introduction, Omoda and Jaecoo had jointly reached 600,000 vehicle sales worldwide.